-The executive remuneration consists of fixed remuneration and variable remuneration in the form of share options and performance rights.
-During the 2012 financial year, an LTIP was implemented with the intention to more closely align executive remuneration with the interests of shareholders.
+The executive remuneration consists of fixed remuneration and variable remuneration in the form of performance based cash bonuses (Short Term Incentive Plan ("STIP")), share options and performance rights (issued under the terms of the Option Plan and LTIP respectively).
 The LTIP was approved by the Company's shareholders at the 2011 AGM and the structure of the plan is detailed below.